OliverLDS/AI-showcase/README.md

 - Applies weighted random selection based on user-defined frequency and importance.
 - Prepares multiple prompt templates (for example, Twitter-style commentary) and randomly selects one to display, including recent and historical data.

+### 🔹 FRED_Surprise_Reporter
+**📄 FRED_Surprise_Reporter.R** – An R script that:

+- Loads time-series data from FRED (Federal Reserve Economic Data).
+- Identifies unexpected trends in economic indicators using statistical models.
+- Uses an AR(1) mean-reverting model to detect significant deviations.
+- Leverages the Google Gemini API to generate insights and explanations.
+- Finds correlated variables to explain anomalies.
+- Generates an AI-written narrative summarizing economic shifts.
+- Saves structured results and renders a Quarto report.

 *(More projects will be added over time!)*

 ---